Bill to call for U.S. Treasury to guarantee Puerto Rico loans

 “Somewhere down the road, when Puerto Rico has got much worse, I think Congress is going to have to get involved in Puerto Rico in more size, and when they do, there is going to need to be some mechanism to attract some money to Puerto Rico,” said Height Securities analyst Daniel Hanson.
 “One way to do that is to be a counterparty or co-signatory on a loan.”

 Getting congressional support for bills related to Puerto Rico has proven an uphill task.
-Bills in the House and Senate to allow Puerto Rico’s distressed public agencies to access Chapter 9 bankruptcy laws have not drawn support from Republicans, who control Congress.
+A bill Pierluisi introduced in the House to allow Puerto Rico’s distressed public agencies to access Chapter 9 bankruptcy laws has not drawn support from Republicans, who control Congress.
+A companion bill in the Senate has also not drawn Republican support.

-A letter signed by a number of Democratic senators, distributed by Pierluisi’s office, called for Iowa Senator Chuck Grassley to hold a hearing soon on Chapter 9.
-Grassley is the Republican chairman of the Senate Judiciary Committee, which has jurisdiction over the Chapter 9 bill, which would give Puerto Rico access to the bankruptcy statute governing municipal filings.
+A letter signed by a number of Democratic senators on Thursday, distributed by Pierluisi’s office, called for Iowa Senator Chuck Grassley to hold a hearing soon on Chapter 9.
+Grassley is the Republican chairman of the Senate Judiciary Committee, which has jurisdiction over the Chapter 9 bill in the Senate.

-A Treasury spokesman said the Commonwealth needs an “orderly process to restructure its debt” and that only Congress can provide it access to federal bankruptcy protection.

-“We’re committed to working with Congress on finding solutions that support the people of Puerto Rico,” the spokesman said.

-Hanson said that while he did not think Pierluisi’s bill concerning the Treasury would be passed, he “wouldn’t be very surprised to see a version of it get passed someplace.”
+Hanson said that while he did not think Pierluisi’s bill concerning the Treasury would be passed, he said he “wouldn’t be very surprised to see a version of it get passed someplace.”